Do you always gain a kilo or two over the festive season? This needn't be the case.

 Line a muffin tin with the paper cases.
 Warm the honey, sugar, butter and milk until the sugar dissolves, and then cool.

 Sift the flour and baking powder together and add the spices and cocoa.
 Mix the dry mixture into the cooled honey mixture followed by the eggs.
 Fold in the chopped almonds.

 Preheat the oven to 180ºC.
 Put the muffin mixture into a piping bag with a plain nozzle and pipe a thin layer of mixture on the base and sides of the cake (use a spoon and your fingers to create the same effect if you don’t have a piping bag).

 Put a teaspoonful of jam into each and pipe on a lid.
 The cases should only be ¨ø full.
 Bake the muffins for approximately 25 minutes.
 Leave to cool slightly, and then remove from the tin.

 To decorate, whip the cream until stiff and put a blob on each muffin.
 Place a cherry in the centre of each and serve.

 Remember to watch your portion sizes this festive season – enjoy a small amount of everything, particularly the puddings and cakes.
 Enjoy your first serving and avoid going for seconds.

-(written by Gina Stear, registered dietician)
+(Written by Gina Stear, registered dietitian)

 Stay slim over Christmas